-The flight instructor, in an inebriated state on Saturday, had allegedly assaulted a senior citizen and was detained by Powai police; the next morning, he landed up at Terminal 2 and told officials he had been “held hostage by unidentified people”
+The flight instructor, in an inebriated state on Saturday, had allegedly assaulted a senior citizen and was detained by Powai cops; next morning, he landed up at T2 and told officials he had been “held hostage"

 Terminal 2 of the city’s international airport saw high drama on Sunday morning, when a US national arrived at the spot and claimed unknown people had abducted him and held him hostage.

 Nathan Alan Hunter (31), a US national, is a flight instructor and had come to Mumbai on May 15 to meet his students

 Airport officials and local police later learnt that the man had actually spent the night in the Powai police lock-up, for allegedly assaulting a senior citizen in a drunken stupor.
 He was finally let go after the US consulate put in a written request to the cops.

 Nathan Alan Hunter (31), a flight instructor, was in the country to meet some of his students, and was staying in Powai.
 On Sunday, at around 11.45 am, Hunter approached the security personnel at T2, claiming he had been kidnapped by unidentified people the previous night and had somehow managed to free himself from their clutches.